jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/1-understanding-and-writing-javascript-programs.md

 For example, program can have detailed instructions on _how_ the computer should compute a solution.
 This is known as imperative programming style.

 Or it could simply tell the computer _what to do_, and let it handle the steps.
 This is called declarative programming style.

+Some languages require you to use one style or the other.

+Others, like JavaScript, allow you to use either style or a mixture of both in your programs.

 We'll talk more about programming styles throughout the series.